-In accordance with Banking Control Law and the regulations issued by Saudi central bank, the Bank maintains a statutory deposit with central bank equal to 7% (2021: 7%) of total monthly average demand deposits and 4% (2021: 4%) of exceeding 30 days.
+In accordance with Banking Control Law and the regulations issued by Saudi central bank, the Bank maintains a statutory deposit with central bank equal to 7% (2021: 7%) of total monthly average demand deposits and 4% (2021: 4%) of monthly average time deposits.
+In addition to the statutory deposit, the Bank also maintains liquid reserves of not less than 20% of its total deposits, in the form of cash and assets, which can be converted into cash within a period not exceeding 30 days.

-monthly average time deposits.
-In addition to the statutory deposit, the Bank also maintains liquid reserves of not less than 20% of its total deposits, in the form of cash and assets, which can be converted into cash within a period not The Bank has the ability to raise additional funds through special investment arrangements facilities with central bank.
+than 20% of its total deposits, in the form of cash and assets, which can be converted into cash within a period not exceeding 30 days.

+The Bank has the ability to raise additional funds through special investment arrangements facilities with central bank.